Battle of Polygon Wood

-The drier weather continued to benefit the British attackers by solidifying the ground and raising mist which obscured British infantry attacks made around dawn.
+The drier weather continued to benefit the British attackers by solidifying the ground and causing early morning mists that obscured British infantry attacks at dawn.
 The mist cleared during the morning and revealed German Eingreif (counter-attack) formations to air and ground observation, well in advance of their arrival on the battlefield.
-German methodical counter-attacks (Gegenangriffe) from 27 September – 3 October failed and German defensive arrangements were changed hastily after the battle to try to counter British offensive superiority.
+German methodical counter-attacks (Gegenangriffe) from 27 September to 3 October failed and German defensive arrangements were changed hastily after the battle to try to counter British offensive superiority.